VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 </details>

-Once the listener has been successfully started, you can run your compiled LLA-Dropper.exe.
+Once the listener has been successfully started, you can run your compiled Low-Level-Dropper.exe.
 If all goes well, you should see an incoming command and control session.
 <details>

 <p align="center">